oasis-tcs/odata-specs/docs/odata-data-aggregation-ext/odata-data-aggregation-ext.md

 :::

 ::: example
-⚠ Example 18: the maximal daily average for sales of a product
+⚠ Example 18: the maximal daily average for sales of any product
 ```
 GET /service/Sales?$apply=aggregate(Amount with average from Time,Product/Name
                                            with max as MaxDailyAverage)